LasseKrarup/TheHideout/content/pages/index.md

     *G﻿reat arti﻿st still make their best music in the best studios around the world and we are ready for you.*

     W﻿e welcome you inside what might be the most cozy studio you ever seen, thats what our clients calls The Hideout.
-A welcoming atmosphere greats you when you enter each of our recording rooms.
+A welcoming atmosphere greets you when you enter each of our recording rooms.

     The heart of the studio is our control room.
 Dominated by old-school analogue equipment combined with modern hardware and software.